xstrex/ClockworkPi-Skins/README.md

 ### Switching Skins
 At the time of this writing, this is still a manual process, hopefully the devs fix this soon!
 As an example, I'll show the steps the switch the skin from default, to blue (assuming blue is already installed).
-Ssh into your console, and type the following:
+Ssh into your console, and make the following changes (one of the other, not both)

 #### Manually (with vi)
 ```